Interview Cooperation: THERMOS Corporation

 ――HS: What were the key points that influenced your decision?

 Mr. Hiramatsu: To name a few, I first felt that the cost performance was good.
-Additionally, the extensive experience with numerous case studies across a wide range of industries, including manufacturers, IT, and public institutions, was also a significant factor.
+Additionally, the wealth of case studies across a wide range of industries, including manufacturers, IT, and public institutions, was also a significant factor in our experience.

---HS: There was also a discussion about the proposal for utilizing translation memory.
+--HS: We also discussed suggestions for utilizing translation memory.

 Mr. Hiramatsu: Yes, that was also a point of evaluation.
 The proposal to accumulate and utilize translation assets was specific, and the ability to respond to minor changes in the product contributed to a sense of understanding.
 Other companies made similar proposals, but your company's explanation was the most convincing.